-Well the ideal pack cover is seamless so there is no stitching that risks becoming a leak point.
+Well, the ideal pack cover is seamless so there is no stitching that risks becoming a leak point.
 However for larger packs that often means the cover will have massive amounts of extra material.
-Think of it as wrapping your pack in a giant table cloth, not so efficient right?
+Think of it as wrapping your pack in a giant tablecloth, not so efficient right?
 So for a tighter fit, seams are often used to shape the cover.
-If your cover has seams look for the description to say it has sealed seams like you’ll find in the Osprey Ultralight Rain Cover.
+If your cover has seams look for the description to say it has sealed seams as you’ll find in the Osprey Ultralight Rain Cover.

 Back Pack Cover Styles